 The Valley of Ten Peaks is located in Banff National Park, Canada.
-The 2,564 square mile (6,641 square kilometer) park is located at a distance of about 80 miles (130 kilometers) west of Calgary, in the province of Alberta.
+The 2,564 square mile (6,641 square km) park is located at a distance of about 80 miles (130 kilometers) west of Calgary, in the province of Alberta.
 It occupies the eastern slopes of the Rocky Mountains.
-Banff National Park, which encompasses the Valley of Ten Peaks is the oldest national park in the Canada, and was established in 1885.
+Banff National Park, which encompasses the Valley of Ten Peaks is the oldest national park in Canada and was established in 1885.
 The national park was designated a UNESCO World Heritage site (as part of the Canadian Rocky Mountain Parks) in 1984.

 The ten peaks as visible from Sentential Pass (east to west) and their height, in feet, are: